Hairfree Solutions

 DO avoid heat for 24/48 hours such as hot showers, saunas, hot tubs, or heat packs.
 Avoid vigorous exercise.

-DO use sunblock with a minimum of SPF 50 for two weeks post treatment.
+DO use sunblock for two weeks post treatment.

-DO use topical antibiotics if irritation occurs to prevent infection.
-Hydrocortisone cream is an anti-inflammatory and will reduce redness and swelling.
-You may try over the counter pain relievers to provide relief.
+DO use topical Hydrocortisone cream an anti-inflammatory to reduce redness and swelling.
+You may try over the counter pain relievers to provide and/or an antihistamine to provide relief.

 DO take a cool shower.
 Keep the treated area clean and dry using only a mild cleanser.
 Avoid excessive scrubbing or applying pressure.

-DON’T expose skin fto UV light or use tanning beds for two weeks after treatments.
+DON’T expose skin to UV light or use tanning beds for two weeks after treatments.

 DON’T do any skin treatments for 2 weeks before or 2 weeks after laser.

 DON’T scrub, rub, pick, or use exfoliants.
-Allow the body to naturally slough off the pigment.
+Allow the body to heal naturally.